pji/charex/README.rst

 -------------------
 The following features are planned for the v0.1.1 or later releases:

-*   Basic doctests for all public classes and functions.
+*   (Done.)
+Add age to character properties.
+*   (Done.)
+Accept lower case u for character point prefix.
 *   Registration for character set codecs.
 *   Small text transformer.
 *   Emoji combiner.
 *   Unicode category explorer.
+*   Unicode script explorer.
 *   Tool for rebuilding data files.
 *   Support for more versions of Unicode.
 *   Web API.
-*   Accept lower case u for character point prefix.
+*   Basic doctests for all public classes and functions.

 How Do I Run the Tests?